yaning-wu/yaning-wu.github.io/_pages/about.md

 You can learn more about my **academic**, **professional**, and **creative** background by exploring this site.
 If you'd like to make a suggestion, seek guidance for graduate school applications, or talk about the weather, please book a virtual meeting with me [here](https://calendly.com/yaningwu/30min){:target="_blank" rel="noopener"}.

-If you're in Cambridge, come say hi at the Victor Phillip Dahdaleh Heart and Lung Research Institute ([HLRI](https://www.hlri.cam.ac.uk/){:target="_blank" rel="noopener"}) near Addenbrooke's Hospital 😀 ⬇️ I play the piano at the nearby Royal Papworth Hospital weekly and will be updating [this](https://yaning-wu.github.io/piano-rph/){:target="_blank" rel="noopener"} page regularly with recordings.
+If you're in Cambridge, come say hi at the Victor Phillip Dahdaleh Heart and Lung Research Institute ([HLRI](https://www.hlri.cam.ac.uk/){:target="_blank" rel="noopener"}) near Addenbrooke's Hospital 😀 ⬇️

+P.S.
+I play the piano at the nearby Royal Papworth Hospital weekly and will be updating [this](https://yaning-wu.github.io/piano-rph/){:target="_blank" rel="noopener"} page regularly with recordings.

 ![hlri-cropped](https://github.com/yaning-wu/yaning-wu.github.io/assets/145920710/27efc361-6b76-4e28-9754-ae151afcb43e)